Amy Kuebelbeck, M.A., is a

 called it "exquisite."
 The book also was published in Italy as Aspettando Gabriel (Edizioni

 raised in her books.
-She has been quoted by media including The New York
+She also has been quoted by media including The New York

 Times and MSNBC.com in stories about perinatal hospice and